Munir Hussain case: Contentious issues

 The contentious issue is the reasonableness of the force used, related to the delay between Munir Hussain's breaking free and the attack on Walid Salem, and the degree of force used.
-Judge Reddihough made this clear in his original judgement, and the then director of public prosecutions, later leader of the Labour Party, Keir Starmer QC, said after the conviction of Munir.
+Judge Reddihough made this clear in his original judgement, and the then director of public prosecutions, later leader of the Labour Party and Prime Minister, Keir Starmer QC, said after the conviction of Munir.